-Ever since Parks and Recreation finished its seven season run three years ago, the cast have stoked the fire of hope in fans hearts, and toyed with the possibility of a reboot, revival or reunion.
-Recently Chris Pratt (who starred as slacker-cum-children’s-television-star Andy Dwyer in the series) Tweeted about how it was the role that brought him the most “pure joy”, and his comment was met by a flurry of agreement from other actors in the series, including Rob Lowe and Adam Scott.
-Then a few days later, the anticipation of fans desperate for another season reached boiling point, as Amy Poehler (who played the lead of Leslie Knope) appeared on Ellen alongside her old co-star Nick Offerman (Ron Swanson), and when asked about a comeback said: “I’ll speak for everybody and say we would all do it.
+Ever since Parks and Recreation finished its seven season run four years ago, the cast have stoked the fire of hope in fans hearts, and toyed with the possibility of a reboot, revival or reunion.
+Chris Pratt (who starred as slacker-cum-children’s-television-star Andy Dwyer in the series) has Tweeted about how it was the role that brought him the most “pure joy”, and his comment was met by a flurry of agreement from other actors in the series, including Rob Lowe and Adam Scott.
+Amy Poehler (who played the lead of Leslie Knope) appeared on Ellen alongside her old co-star Nick Offerman (Ron Swanson), and when asked about a comeback said: “I’ll speak for everybody and say we would all do it.
 We would all do it someday.”

 But here’s the thing, Parks and Recreation should never return.
 Don’t get me wrong, I loved Parks and Rec.
 It was clever and funny and at times really bloody moving, which made it one of the best television series of all time.
 It was a rare breed of show that that got better and better with each season.
 Yes, it got off to a shaky start; but after the writers strike stopped the first season at six episodes, the production team re-grouped and hit the ground running in the second season, then sprinted through every season after that.